sando38/podman-rootless-guide/README.md

 respective pod, e.g. database pod.
 The pods' numbers must match the ones defined in the `nftables.conf.example` ruleset.

-`resolve.conf` is used to be mounted into the containers, because the pods and, hence, containers are started with the flag `--net=none`.
-Therefore, they do not always have the DNS service IPs at hand and will fail to query public addresses, if they do not have them. `resolve.conf` currently contains the IP addresses from Cloudflare's [DNS services](https://one.one.one.one/dns/).
+`resolv.conf` is used to be mounted into the containers, because the pods and, hence, containers are started with the flag `--net=none`.
+Therefore, they do not always have the DNS service IPs at hand and will fail to query public addresses, if they do not have them. `resolv.conf` currently contains the IP addresses from Cloudflare's [DNS services](https://one.one.one.one/dns/).
 Change those if wanted.